ksteinfe/fresh_eyes_web/src/index.md

 ### Spatial Flow: Quantifying the Qualitative

 Effectively quantifying tacit or intuitively-understood qualities of a design solution has long been an unmet aim.
-Addressing one such example, “spatial flow” (the ease by which one may circulate through a space), this study seeks to encapsulate this quality as the fitness criteria of an optimization.
+Addressing one such example, "spatial flow" (the ease by which one may circulate through a space), this study seeks to encapsulate this quality as the fitness criteria of an optimization.
 Given a candidate solution, a representation of circulation is derived using random walks of object-avoiding agents.
-An ML model is then trained to discern those schemes that encourage healthy flow from those that don’t.
+An ML model is then trained to discern those schemes that encourage healthy flow from those that don't.

 ### Optimizing Architectural Visualizations for Social Media Exposure